contentful/slash-developers/documentation/references/http-details.md

 ~~~

-Here we can see a few dates and times in both the content and the [system properties](#system-properties):
+Here we can see a few dates and times in both the content and the system properties

 - Nyan Cat's birthday is April 2nd 2011
 - Nyan Cat's meal time is 13:00